rigg-alex/Class-Construction/README.md

 ## Features

-- Assigns students to classes based on predefined criteria
+- Assigns students to classes based on predefined criteria (Factor1, 2 and 3.
+I use internal and external data).
+This code ensures they are similiar.
 - Balances class composition considering LS and GAT students
-- Creates multiple class combinations for comparison
+- Creates multiple class combinations for comparison or different timetable sides.
-- Generates detailed metrics and summaries for each class and combination
+- Generates metrics and summaries for each class and combination
-- Outputs results to an Excel file with multiple sheets for easy analysis
+- Outputs results to an Excel file with multiple sheets for analysis

 ## Requirements